JT-Gresham/AI-IntelArc-ArchLinux/README.md

 # Installation Is Easy
 Simply run the installation bash file (ex: AIIAAL-install.sh, AIIAAL-install-ollama.sh, etc...) for the package you want to install.
 Yeah...it's that easy!
-*    Note: AIIAAL needs to be already installed otherwise the other installers won't work.
-AIIAAL is the framework the others are built on and you only need to install the framework (AIIAAL) once.
+*    Note: [AIIAAL needs to be already installed](https://github.com/JT-Gresham/AI-IntelArc-ArchLinux/blob/main/AIIAAL-install.sh) before using the other installers.
+AIIAAL is the framework the others are built on.
+You only need to install the framework (AIIAAL) once.